narvalotech/rgbw_zephyr/README.md

 - Time display in BCD and digital formats
 - Date display
-- Shake wrist to wake display up
+- Shake wrist to wake display up (can be temporarily disabled)
 - Set the time using the accelerometer (fun!)
 - Basic stopwatch
-- Basic countdown timer
+- Basic countdown timer (with fast restart)
+- Alarm with snoozing and weekday support
 - Bluetooth Current Time Service implementation
 - NCS FOTA (bluetooth fw upgrade)